GE warns of more pain ahead as pandemic deals $1 bln cash hit

-Chief Executive Larry Culp declined to be drawn in on when cash flow might recover and said some of the $2 billion in cost cutting the company was undertaking to deal with the economic effect of novel would be permanent.
+Chief Executive Larry Culp declined to be drawn in on when cash flow might recover, and said some of the $2 billion in cost cutting the company was undertaking to deal with the economic effect of the coronavirus could be permanent.
 "We've been hit hard and fast ... in some of our most important, highest-margin businesses, be it aviation, and services, particularly, gas power services," Culp said on a conference call.
 "We think that that gets worse before it gets better, particularly here in the second quarter."

 The one comparative bright spot was GE's healthcare business, where demand for coronavirus-related products rose 1.5 to 2 fold, he said.
 This was partly offset by declining demand for other products.
 The division, which recently sold its biopharma unit, generated $896 million in quarterly profit.
 Some analysts saw little that was unexpected in the results.
 While aviation profit margins fell more than was predicted, GE's forecast that the unit will see a slow recovery "should not surprise investors," Barclays analyst Julian Mitchell wrote.

 Others said the results were disappointing.
 "Considering that GE had previously established a pattern of 'beat and raise,' we anticipated a result above 10 cents and a better free cash flow print," said John Inch, analyst at Gordon Haskett.
-GE's share was flat at $6.82 in morning trading.
+GE's shares were down 1.6% at $6.69 in afternoon trading.

 GE earlier this month pulled its 2020 forecast, citing uncertainties created by the coronavirus outbreak.
 But it had backed its first-quarter industrial free cash flow expectation of near negative $2 billion.
 Free cash flow from industrial operations was negative $2.2 billion in the first quarter, missing analysts' estimates of negative $2.02 billion, according to Refinitiv data.